 With their wands stored safely away (they weren't about to pull a Dobby and have Harry arrested for underage magic), the two turned as one and hurried down the street.
 They stuck to the shadows, years of sneaking making any verbal communication unnecessary.
 In no time, they were slinking past the hedges in front of number 4 Privet Drive and, with a last assessing glance around the street, onto the front porch.

-A lifetime of breaking into places they weren't meant to be, even as children, taught the twins the fine art of lock-picking long before they had magic at their disposure (as they had demonstrated for Harry during their first trip to his Uncle's house).
-Fred snickered when George had the front door swinging open in ten seconds flat, and only turned it into a satisfied smirk instead at George's warning look as he held a finger to his lips and stepped over the threshold.
+A lifetime of breaking into places they weren't meant to be, even as children, taught the twins the fine art of lock-picking long before they had magic at their disposal (as they had demonstrated for Harry during their first trip to his uncle's house).
+Fred snickered when George had the front door swinging open in ten seconds flat, and only turned it into a satisfied smirk instead after George shot him a warning look and held a finger to his lips.
+Almost as one, they crept over the threshold.

-Both boys rolled their eyes in disgust at the fat boy repulsively displayed in pictures all around the room before creeping silently up the stairs.
+Both boys rolled their eyes in disgust at the fat boy repulsively displayed in pictures all around the room before traipsing silently up the stairs.
 George once again worked soundlessly on a lock with Fred smiling on.
 This time, however, his twin shared the smile which was much warmer.
-There was no sound behind Harry's door, and both boys were looking forward to the happy surprise on the younger boy's face when they woke him.
+There was no sound behind Harry's door, and both boys were gleefully anticipating the happy surprise on the younger boy's face when they woke him.

-The twins looked up at the same moment, a door swinging open soundlessly for the second time that night.
+The twins looked up at the same moment, the door swinging open soundlessly for the second time that night.
 Their smiles vanished instantly.